LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > would be caught at run time, so there would be no basis to call the
 > result "wrong".

-TODO chrdimo
-If the client in Figure 1 just writes the result to a file, then the file contents will be wrong.
-Nonetheless, the fact that the contents are in the wrong format will not be detected by the primitives for writing data to a file, so the program will not fail.
+No. A buggy program can terminate in Erasure where in Natural or Transient it produces a run time type error.
+Greenman et al. [OOPSLA 2019] prove formally this proposition but it is easy to construct an example that demonstrates the issue.
+For instance if the client in Figure 1 just formats the result of 'crypto-pack' to string, then the client will terminate without an error but its string result will be wrong; it will be a string representation of a hash rather than a list.
+The reason is that the `format' primitive of Racket does not care what is argument is.